Morrissey

 Your fans are fiercely loyal but always "with an aura of love and gentleness".
 Youre being sued by two former band members but accept it ...

-Interview by Nick Kent, Face, The, March 1990
+Interview by Nick Kent, The Face, March 1990

 Walking backwards into the Nineties, has Morrissey finally lost all sane 'focus' on his career? ...